Vatican City: Economy

 Vatican City State, which employs nearly 2,000 people, had a surplus of 6.7 million euros in 2007.
-It ran a deficit in 2008 of over 15 million euros.
+It ran a deficit in 2008 of more than 15 million euros.

-In 2012 the US Department of State's International Narcotics Control Strategy Report listed Vatican City for the first time among the nations of concern for money-laundering, placing it in the middle category, which includes countries such as Ireland, but not among the most vulnerable countries, which include the United States itself, Germany, Italy, and Russia.
+In 2012, the US Department of State's International Narcotics Control Strategy Report listed Vatican City for the first time among the nations of concern for money-laundering, placing it in the middle category, which includes countries such as Ireland, but not among the most vulnerable countries, which include the United States itself, Germany, Italy, and Russia.